421 word article

-The psychologists Baumrind, Maccoby and Martin have, between them, identified four main types of parenting style.
-These are : a) Authoritarian, b) Authoritative, c) Permissive and, d) Uninvolved.
-In this article, I wish to concentrate on the fourth parenting style – UNINVOLVED, as the research indicates that it is this one that does the greatest damage to trhe child.
+The psychologists Baumrind, Maccobyand, and Martin have, between them, identified four main types of parenting styles.
+These are a) Authoritarian, b) Authoritative, c) Permissive and, d) Uninvolved.
+In this article, I wish to concentrate on the fourth parenting style – UNINVOLVED, as the research indicates that it is this one that does the greatest damage to the child.

 WHAT IS MEANT BY THE TERM ‘UNINVOLVED PARENTS’?

 Whilst such parents provide for the child’s basic, physical needs (ie food and shelter), they will typically display the following characteristics :